Austrosimulium ungulatum

 Austrosimulium ungulatum, the West Coast black fly, is a species of small fly in the family Simuliidae (the black flies).
 It is endemic to New Zealand, where it occurs in the South Island and Stewart Island.
 Simuliids in New Zealand are known locally as "sandflies" and, in Māori, as "namu".
 The species was first formally described in 1925 by Belgian entomologist André Léon Tonnoir.
-The females consume blood for nutrients to produce eggs.
+The females take blood meals to obtain nutrients for egg production.
 They are known to feed on the blood of Fiordland penguins, and spread the blood parasite Leucocytozoon tawaki to them.
-They are one of three species of Austrosimulium in New Zealand that bite humans often, and are notorious for biting humans prolifically.
-In their larval stage, they live in small, well shaded streams that have a cool temperature, where they are preyed on by fish such as the torrentfish.
+It is one of three New Zealand Austrosimulium species that commonly bite humans, and is notorious for doing so prolifically.
+In their larval stage, they live in small, well-shaded streams that have a cool temperature, where they are preyed on by fish such as the torrentfish.

 Taxonomy

 This species was first described in 1925 by Belgian entomologist André Léon Tonnoir from female specimens.
-The holotype is stored in the New Zealand Arthropod Collection.
+The holotype is stored in the New Zealand Arthropod Collection (formerly in the Cawthron Institute insect collection).
 In 1972, entomologist Lionel Jack Dumbleton published a taxonomic revision of the species in which he described the adult, pupa and larva.
 The species was most recently revised in 2012.
 Although Tonnoir did not explain the reason for the specific name, it is presumed to refer to the female's toothed claw.

 The species' standard common name as decided by the Entomological Society of New Zealand is "West Coast black fly".
 While "black flies" is the name for simuliids in the rest of the world, "sandflies" is the universally used popular name in New Zealand.
-In other countries, "sandflies" is used for biting Psychodidae or Ceratopogonidae, but "sandflies" is unambiguous in the New Zealand context as there are no biting Psychodidae and the only biting Ceratopogonidae is Leptoconops myersi, which is not well known enough to have a common name in popular usage.
+Elsewhere, "sandfly" often refers to biting Psychodidae or Ceratopogonidae.
+In New Zealand, however, the term is used almost exclusively for simuliids because there are no biting psychodids and only one biting ceratopogonid, Leptoconops myersi, which is little known.
 The Māori language word for Austrosimulium in general is namu.